-Management believes, at present, that: (a) cash and cash equivalents of approximately \$0.8 million as of September 30, 2011; (b) the amounts available under its line of credit (which, in turn, is limited by a portion of the amount of eligible assets); (c) forecasted operating cash flow including timely collection of the retrospective billings; (d) the ultimate non-payment of certain liabilities and recorded guarantees currently contested by the Company or not expected to be settled in cash (see Note 6 to the accompanying consolidated financial statements) (classified as current at September 30, 2011) in fiscal 2012, or the applicable portion of 2013 and (e) effects of cost reduction programs and initiatives should be sufficient to support the Company's operations for twelve months from the date of these financial statements.
-However, should any of these factors not occur substantially as currently expected, there could be a material adverse effect on the Company's ability to access the level of liquidity necessary for it to sustain operations at current levels for the next twelve months.
-In such an event, management may be forced to make further reductions in spending or to further extend payment terms with suppliers, liquidate assets where possible, and/or to suspend or curtail planned programs.
-Any of these actions could materially harm the Company's business, financial position, results of operations and future prospects.
-Due to the foregoing there could be a future need for additional capital and the Company may pursue equity, equity-based and/or debt financing alternatives or other financing in order to raise any needed funds.
+Management believes, at present, that: (a) cash and cash equivalents of approximately \$3.1 million as of September 30, 2012; (b) the amounts available under its line of credit (which, in turn, is limited by a portion of the amount of eligible assets); (c) forecasted operating cash flow; (d) the ultimate non-payment of certain liabilities and recorded guarantees currently contested by the Company or not expected to be settled in cash (see Note 6 to the accompanying consolidated financial statements) (classified as current at September 30, 2012) in fiscal 2013; and (e) effects of cost reduction programs and initiatives should be sufficient to support the Company's operations for twelve months from the date of these financial statements.
+However, should any of the above- referenced factors not occur substantially as currently expected, there could be a material adverse effect on the Company's ability to access the level of liquidity necessary for it to sustain operations at current levels for the next twelve months.
+In such an event, management may be forced to make further reductions in spending or seek additional sources of capital to support our operations.
 If the Company raises additional funds by selling shares of common stock or convertible securities, the ownership of its existing shareholders would be diluted.

 Presently, the Company derives all of its revenue from agencies of the Federal government and the Company has derived a substantial portion of its revenues through various contracts awarded by the DVA.
-On May 5, 2011, the Company was awarded a single source Blanket Purchase Agreement with the DVA for the procurement of integrated medical support for the DVA's Consolidated Mail Outpatient Pharmacy ("CMOP") program.
-This award represents both retention of existing work and expansion of new business at additional DVA locations.
-The tasks to be performed include project management and a range of pharmaceutical services in support of performance-based pharmaceutical production management at several DVA locations.
-The maximum total value under this award is presently expected to be approximately \$145,000,000 pursuant to site-specific task orders to be rendered by the DVA.
-The term of the award is for up to five years, initially expiring April 30, 2016, but which was subsequently been extended to October 31, 2016.
-Work under this contract began November 1, 2011.
+The Company currently provides services to the DVA under a single source Blanket Purchase Agreement awarded in fiscal 2011 that has a ceiling value of up to \$145,000,000 and is scheduled to expire on October 31, 2016.
 The agreement is subject to the Federal Acquisition Regulations, and there can be no assurance as to the actual amount of services that the Company will ultimately provide under the agreement.
-This agreement effectively provides for renewal and expansion of contracts that generated, in aggregate, approximately 45% of its revenue in the year ended September 30, 2011, in respect of which the Company previously held order cover through December 31, 2011 under existing contracts.
-In addition, the Company also holds contractual order cover through December 31, 2011 in respect of DVA contracts that generated close to a further 50% of its revenue in the year ended September 30, 2011, which are not currently the subject of requests for proposals and may in due course be further extended by the DVA on a sole source basis, although no assurances can be given that this will occur.
+This agreement represented approximately 51% of its revenue in the fiscal year ended September 30, 2012.
+In addition, the Company also holds contractual order cover through September 30, 2013 in respect of DVA contracts that generated close to a further 44% of its revenue in the fiscal year ended September 30, 2012, which are not currently the subject of requests for proposals and may in due course be further extended by the DVA on a sole source basis, although no assurances can be given that this will occur.
+The Company's results of operations, cash flows and financial condition would be materially adversely affected in the event that we are unable to continue our relationships with the DVA or suffer a significant diminution in the quantity of services that they procure from the Company.